Shore Diving

 LAKES, QUARRIES AND RIVER

 Fresh water diving has benefits!
-We have numerous sites near the Fredericton area and these are excellent for getting much needed bottom time, checking out equipment, training and practising skills, scrounging for artifacts and history, sturgeon diving, or just a lazy drift dive in "warmer" summer water.
+We have numerous sites near the Fredericton area and these are excellent for getting much needed bottom time, checking out equipment, training and practicing skills, scrounging for artifacts and history, sturgeon diving, or just a lazy drift dive in "warmer" summer water.
 Some divers use the sites as a great fresh-water-rinse on just-ocean-dived gear.
 Whatever your reason, don't overlook these great site options.

 BAY OF FUNDY